 Death - Approximately 1,825 college students die each year from alcohol-related unintentional injuries, including motor vehicle crashes.

-Physical Injury - Approximately 599,000 students are unintentionally injured while under the influence of alcohol.
+Physical Injury - Approximately 599,000 students are unintentionally injured each year while under the influence of alcohol.

-Sexual Violence - Approximately 97,000 students report experiencing alcohol-related sexual assault or date rape.
+Sexual Violence - Approximately 97,000 students each year report experiencing alcohol-related sexual assault or date rape.

 Alcohol Use Disorders - Approximately 20% of college students meet the criteria for an alcohol use disorder.

 Other Consequences - Unsafe sex, driving under the influence, vandalism, property damage, and security/police involvement.

 - Drinking rates are highest in fraternities and sororities, followed by on-campus housing, such as dormitories and residence halls.
 Caltech does not have fraternities and sororities, but each house has its own culture and norms around substance use.

 - Students who live independently off-campus, in apartments, tend to drink less.